 - Grip Skin — This mat now boasts an anti-slip Grip Skin, helping you stay on your mat instead of playing slip and slide in your sleeping bag.

 - Price increase — Exped raised the price $10 with these improvements, but confirmed with us that the price would be dropping back down to the original $169 in the upcoming seasons due to efficiencies in manufacturing.

 We haven't taken this new version out for a test drive yet, but we expect it to perform similarly to the version we tested last year.
 The rest of the text in this review represents our initial testing period with the Synmat Hyperlite.

-The Hyperlite is a performance driven pad that climbed pretty high in the lineup.
+The Hyperlite is a performance-driven pad that climbed pretty high in the lineup.
 It is lightweight and warm enough for three seasons of use.
-We appreciate the tight packed size and loved bringing it into the backcountry.
+We appreciate the tightly packed size and loved bringing it into the backcountry.